CalWORKs 60-Month Lifetime Limit

 Effective January 1, 1998, the CalWORKs program imposed a cumulative 60-month lifetime limit on the receipt of cash assistance by any aided adult.

-Effective May 1, 2022, Assembly Bill (AB) 79 extends the CalWORKs Time on Aid Clock lifetime limit from 48 months to 60 months for all aided adults including a stepparent or caretaker relative of an aided child.
-This includes the aided parent or aided caretaker relative of an SSI child or a Foster Care child.
+Effective May 1, 2022, Assembly Bill (AB) 79 extends the CalWORKs Time on Aid Clock lifetime limit from 48 months to 60 months for all aided adults, including a stepparent or caretaker relative of an aided child.
+This includes the aided parent or aided caretaker relative of an SSI/SSP child or a Foster Care child.
 All aided adults who have reached or exceeded the 60-month time on aid limit must be discontinued.

 Start Date of CalWORKs 60-Month Period

 The CalWORKs program began January 1, 1998.
-Any month (January 1998 or later) in which the individual received cash aid from any state and did not have a time limit exemption counts towards his/her CalWORKs cumulative 60-month lifetime limit.
+Any month (January 1998 or later) in which the individual received cash aid from any state and did not have a time limit exemption counts towards their CalWORKs cumulative 60-month lifetime limit.

 Months prior to January 1998 are NOT counted towards the CalWORKs 60-month time limit, including those months when cash aid was received from another state.